-There have been countless stories and accounts of new plastic banknotes fetching eye-watering sums of money at auction over the recent weeks but one eBay seller took things a step further when he listed his ‘upside down’ banknote.
+There were countless stories and accounts of plastic banknotes fetching eye-watering sums of money after the launch, but one eBay seller took things a step further when he listed his ‘upside down’ banknote.

 Although the seller stated in the description that the listing was a joke, he still received lots of serious questions about the note.

-Four special £5 notes, engraved with a tiny portrait of author Jane Austen have been put into circulation and could be worth more than £20,000.
-In fact, Graham Short’s work has an insurance valuation of £50,000 so these £5 notes will give you an extra £49,995 of value if you find one – one note has already been found at a cafe in South Wales.
+Micro-engraver Graham Short has created special £5 notes, engraved with tiny portraits.
+The first set features author Jane Austen and more recently notes featuring Harry Kane have been put into circulation and could be worth more than £20,000.
+In fact, Graham Short’s work has an insurance valuation of £50,000 so these £5 notes will give you an extra £49,995 of value if you find one…

 Serious Collectors: What to look for…